Craft – Machinist

-Years 2 – 4 of your training will be spent at in the central workshops at Sellafield where you will work with skilled machinists.
+Years 2 – 4 of your training will be spent in the central workshops, on plant in the active area where you will work with skilled machinists.

-It is important that you are a self-starter who is able to manage your own time and work independently, as well as in a team; you will also have a keen interest in learning an engineering trade within the nuclear industry.
+It is important that you are a self-starter who is able to manage your own time and work independently, as well as in a team, in a physically demanding environment; you will also have a keen interest in learning an engineering trade within the nuclear industry.

 Where will my training be delivered?

-1st Year – training is delivered at the local training provider.
+1st Year – training is delivered at our local off-site training facility.

 2nd, 3rd & 4th Years – Site placement in central workshops at Sellafield.

-- Level 3 Diploma in Advanced Manufacturing Engineering (Development Competence) – Machining
+- Level 3 Apprenticeship ST1305 – Machining technician

-- Level 3 Diploma in Machining (Development Knowledge)
+- Level 3 Diploma in advanced manufacturing engineering City & Guilds

 What are the entry requirements?